michail-nikolaev/task-force-arma-3-radio/README_EN.md

 ###Installation
  1. Download and unzip the [0.9.7.1 radio archive](https://github.com/michail-nikolaev/task-force-arma-3-radio/releases/download/0.9.7.1/0.9.7.1.zip).
  2. Copy the contents of `TeamSpeak 3 Client` folder into the root folder of TeamSpeak.
- 4. Copy the contents of `Arma 3` folder into game folder – `...\SteamApps\common\Arma 3`.
+ 3. Copy the contents of `Arma 3` folder into game folder – `...\SteamApps\common\Arma 3`.

-> Every release of [TFAR](http://radio.task-force.ru/en/) contains the latest version of [СBA](http://www.armaholic.com/page.php?id=18767) (Community Base Addons) as part of the archive.
+> Every release of [TFAR](http://radio.task-force.ru/en/) includes the most recent version of [СBA](http://www.armaholic.com/page.php?id=18767) – Community Base Addons.
 If you already have CBA installed, but uncertain about its version, then it's better to let Windows replace the existing folder.

 ###Configuration
  1. Make sure that <kbd>Caps Lock</kbd> is not used as the push-to-talk key in TeamSpeak.